NOUNS

 I/we

-shall will
+shall

-+ base form
+base form

-We shall finish all the projects by Friday.
+shall finish all the projects by Friday.

-She will take a few days off to rest at home.
+will take a few days off to rest at home.

-Aisyah will cook chicken porridge tomorrow.
+will cook chicken porridge tomorrow.

-you they he/she/it singular/ plural nouns
+they he/she/it singular/ plural nouns

 I